 A Unique Appearance

 Distressed hardwood flooring has a lot more to feast your eyes on than standard smooth wood flooring.
-Knots, scratches, dents, cracks and other beautiful imperfections are highlighted by sanding and staining, creating a unique, worn look that brings warmth and old-world charm to your home.
+Knots, scratches, cracks and other beautiful imperfections are highlighted by sanding and staining.
+This creates a unique, worn look that brings warmth and old-world charm to your home.

 The various textures, colors, lines, and flaws in distressed hardwood floors create visual interest and bring an added layer of character into your rooms to enhance your decor.
-These floors are particularly suited for older homes, cottages, and cabins, providing a homey, lived-in look, but they can also make a striking design statement in a more modern setting.
+These floors are particularly suited for older homes, cottages, and cabins, providing a homey, lived-in look.
+Additionally, they can also make a striking design statement in a more modern setting.

 Because distressed hardwood floors have an uneven surface, light plays on them throughout the day and night, creating different looks depending on the level and quality of the light.
 The shifting shadows and changing hues highlight the visual interest of the floor and punctuate its beauty.

-Distressed flooring options include heavily distressed floors, which are right at home in a converted barn or an old farmhouse or cabin, and lightly distressed floors, which are smoother and more uniform in appearance.
+Distressed flooring options include heavily distressed floors, which are right at home in a converted barn or an old farmhouse or cabin.
+Alternatively there are lightly distressed floors, which are smoother and more uniform in appearance.
 Both floors create rich, natural interest and warmth.

 Engineered to Last